garfieldnate/Personal-Planner/README.md

 * 2 month calendar in page corners (original has this; do I need it?)
 * Investigate printing of small text and light gray text
     - Initial printing at FedEx Office and Office Max both stunk at these
+* Make full planner generation into one single command
 * Report various bugs found during the making of this project
     - patch Japanese Holiday module to get rid of warnings;
     - file request for Calendar::China to allow gregorian year with Chinese month/day